Optimized Architectures for Kolmogorov-Arnold Networks: Discussion

-We have shown that overprovisioning KANs with forward connections, combined with differentiable sparsification guided by MDL, produces compact architectures without sacrificing predictive performance.
+Beyond the cost of increased hyperparameters, we also note that our architectural mechanisms can be sensitive to initialization values and seed.
+Additionally, the differentiable gate used for edges is known to have variance issues during training~\cite{gale2019state,hoefler2021sparsity}.
+The ecosystem model was prone to overregularization, particularly at high $\beta$, suggesting that sparsification requires sufficient architectural slack to be effective.
+Our study also did not explore node gates because they are a special case of edge gates.
+However, node gates can provide group or structured sparsity, which may prove useful for accelerating the learning of some deep KANs.

+Our study suggests some fruitful avenues for future work.
+Instead of pruning an overprovisioned KAN, it may be more efficient to grow an underprovisioned KAN, an approach we have not explored.
+Likewise, besides exploring structured sparsity with node gates, adding input gates to the KAN to allow for variable selection may be worthwhile.
+We also did not consider the effects of complexity weights ($c_{\ell ij}$) to reflect computational cost or structural preferences; while their flexibility may complicate matters, making them most useful in domain-specific applications, they may yield increased interpretability.
+Finally, learning with overprovisioned KANs should be studied in the context of symbolic regression~\cite{bagrow2025softly}, as symbolic regression is one of the KAN's most unique and promising applications~\cite{liu2025kan}.

+In summary, to best fit a KAN without knowing \textit{a priori} the optimal architecture, we suggest using edge gates in combination with an overprovisioned, deeply supervised architecture capable of providing depth selection.
+Forward connections provide implicit depth selection but only in concert with edge gates, while multi-exits offer explicit depth selection.
+Both provide deep supervision.
 Overprovisioning and sparsification were synergistic, with the combination typically outperforming either component alone.
+Crucially, all three architectural components are differentiable, allowing for gradient-based optimization of the KAN architecture during training, and making the full EFX architecture a safe default.
 Differentiable sparsification transforms architecture search from a discrete hyperparameter choice into a learnable component of training, requiring only standard gradient-based optimization.
 More broadly, these results offer a principled mechanism to effectively incorporate future advancements in deep learning into the interpretable domain of scientific machine learning.